 The Honda Ridgeline is the perfect utility vehicle for a soccer dad.
-It's smart, active-minded, cultured and extremely safety-conscious.
-The truck offers ingenious storage options, a high-tech drivetrain and unique chassis construction.
+It's smart, active-minded and extremely safety-conscious.
+The pickup truck offers ingenious storage options, a high-tech drivetrain and unique chassis construction.
 The Ridgeline's styling is unique and hotly debatable.
 What's not in question are the Ridgeline's comfortable ride, precise handling, and limited, but always spirited, performance.
 Honda's quality controls are not disputed, either.
-The Ridgeline features a unit-body frame, all-wheel-drive and four-wheel independent suspension.
+The Ridgeline features a unibody frame, all-wheel drive and four-wheel independent suspension.
 It comes in three trim levels: RT, RTS and RTL.

 - Integrated trailer hitch with seven-pin trailer wiring

-- Bed gets two more tie-downs for total of eight
+- Bed has a total of eight tie-downs

-The interior has many minivan cues, but it's a clean, very practical design.
-The front seats are supportive and the rear split-bench seat folds up neatly to allow storage of large items in the cab.
-Honda addressed some of the smaller details for 2009, including improving the switches for the sunroof, climate controls, cruise control and headlights.
-The most welcomed change is the updated stereo system (RTS, RTL) to allow MP3/WMA compatibility and the addition of an auxiliary input jack for portable music players.
+The interior has many minivan cues, but it's a clean, practical design.
+The front seats are supportive, and the rear split-bench seat folds up neatly to allow storage of large items in the cab.

 - 3.5-liter V-6, aluminum block/cylinder head, single overhead camshaft, four valves per cylinder

 - Rated at 250 horsepower, 247 pounds-feet of torque

 - Five-speed automatic transmission

 - Heavy-duty transmission cooler, heavy-duty radiator with two 160-watt fans